panyam/excaliframe/LOCAL_SETUP.md

    - Click "Upload"

 3. **Verify installation**:
-   - You should see "Excalfluence" in your installed apps list
+   - You should see "Excaliframe" in your installed apps list
    - Status should be "Enabled"

 **Why `host.docker.internal`?** Confluence runs in Docker and needs to reach your local plugin server.
 The browser will still access via `localhost:3000` (handled automatically by Confluence).